 prebuilt markups from the CDN, and the back-end services, functions, and even databases could be on the cloud.

 Here is another example of a sales app.
 Imagine, the

 prebuilt markup is fetched from the CDN and running in the browser.
-It uses any of the available authentication API services.
-It uses a couple of different databases from the cloud to perform a search on customers and fetching sales data.
+Next, it uses any of the available authentication API services.
+Finally, it uses various databases from the cloud to perform a search on customers and fetch sales data.